The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Results

+These observations align with previous research~\citep{husein2025llms}, but are based on~14 languages and a coarse binary split.
+To complement the narrative, we divided languages into a strongly typed set (C, C\#, C++, CSS, Go, Java) and a scripting-oriented set (HTML, JavaScript, Perl, PHP, Python, R, Ruby, Shell)---the same partition used when discussing Figure~\ref{fig:perplexity}---and compared the two sets of per-language median perplexities with a two-sided Mann-Whitney~$U$ test.
+We must note, however, that languages are neither independent nor exchangeable units (for instance, we cannot meaningfully simply swap C and Python between the two groups, as required by the Mann-Whitney $U$ test), labels are debatable (\eg Python), and $n=14$ is small.
+Therefore, we treat this only as exploratory: we obtain $U=9$ and $p \approx 0.06$ (two-sided), \ie no significant difference at $\alpha=0.05$.
+A one-sided formulation aligned with ``strong set lower than scripting set'' would yield $p \approx 0.03$, but again we emphasize that such testing is exploratory rather than confirmatory.

+\finding{ Coarse grouping suggests lower median perplexity for strongly typed languages than for scripting-oriented languages in our sample, but the pattern is not strong enough to exhibit statistical significance. }

-We also investigated whether perplexity correlates with the total size or the vocabulary size of source code, influenced by the work of Karampatsis \etal~\citeyearpar{karampatsis2020vocab}, who demonstrate that large vocabularies can negatively impact model performance and scalability.~\footnote{Perplexity, by definition, depends on the vocabulary size; but the dependency is on the vocabulary size of the LLM, not the vocabulary size of the programming language.} In Figures~\ref{fig:size-perplexity} and~\ref{fig:voc-perplexity} we visualize scatter plots of the relationship between the median total and unique tokens, respectively, of the preprocessed files and the perplexity for each language.
-Our data do not show any relationship between the two variables, and we cannot make any conclusion of how the total size or vocabulary size affect perplexity.
-A future study could investigate this topic further with a larger data sample.
+We also investigated whether perplexity correlates with the total size or the vocabulary size of source code, influenced by the work of Karampatsis \etal~\citeyearpar{karampatsis2020vocab}, who demonstrate that large vocabularies can negatively impact model performance and scalability.\footnote{Perplexity, by definition, depends on the vocabulary size; but the dependency is on the vocabulary size of the LLM, not the vocabulary size of the programming language.} Figures~\ref{fig:size-perplexity} and~\ref{fig:voc-perplexity} plot, for each language, the number of median total tokens and median unique tokens of the preprocessed files against median perplexity.
+We computed Pearson and Spearman correlations between those language-level medians, as we did for Figure~\ref{fig:llama-language-distribution-perplexity} in Section~\ref{sec:rq1}.
+For total tokens, Pearson~$r=-0.42$ ($p \approx 0.14$) and Spearman~$\rho=-0.29$ ($p \approx 0.31$); for unique tokens, Pearson~$r=-0.35$ ($p \approx 0.22$) and Spearman~$\rho=0$ ($p=1$), the latter reflecting extensive ties in the rounded per-language unique-token medians.
+We also checked the associations without HTML and Ruby, which appear as outliers.
+None of these associations was statistically significant at $\alpha=0.05$; we therefore do not infer an effect of file size or vocabulary size on perplexity from these summaries.

-\finding{ Our data do not support a correlation between the total size or vocabulary size of source code and perplexity. }
+\finding{ Language-level correlational tests do not support a reliable association between total size or vocabulary size of source code and perplexity. }